When it Comes to Your Freedom,

 Our attorneys are proud of our 15 years of experience in this area of the law.
 Mr. Henry, our lead attorney, is an outgoing, personable lawyer who is well-respected by judges, district attorneys, police officers, expert witnesses, and other defense attorneys.
 Our attorneys work hard to secure the best possible outcome for their clients.
-Contact us today to schedule your complimentary initial consultation.
+Contact us today to schedule your complimentary initial consultation by calling (714) 294-0599.

 When is a DUI Charge a Felony?

-Additionally, there are some cases that are known as “wobblers.”
+Additionally, some cases are known as “wobblers.”
 These cases can be charged as either misdemeanors or felonies.
-If, for example, an offender is found to have caused injury to another but the injuries are relatively minor, then the case may be charged as a misdemeanor.
-However, if the injuries sustained by the other person are serious, then the offender can be charged with a felony, even if it the individual’s first offense.
-In addition to felony cases that arise from injury or death of another, California Drunk Driving offenders arrested for the fourth time for drunk driving within 10 years face felony charges even if no accident or injury occurred.
-CA Drunk driving that results in the death of another almost always will be treated as a felony.
+If, for example, an offender is found to have caused injury to another, but the injuries are relatively minor, then the case may be charged as a misdemeanor.
+However, if the injuries sustained by the other person are serious, then the offender can be charged with a felony, even if it is the individual’s first offense.
+In addition to felony cases that arise from injury or death of another, California Drunk Driving offenders arrested for the fourth time for drunk driving within ten years face felony charges even if no accident or injury occurred.
+In California, drunk driving that results in the death of another almost always will be treated as a felony.
 This type of DUI will fall under one of three categories — vehicular homicide, vehicular manslaughter, or second-degree murder.

 Penalties for a Felony DUI